forta-network/docs/docs/scanner-quickstart.md

 ```

 !!! note "Agent Assignments"
-    Your scanner might not have any agents assigned.
+    Your scan node might not have any agents assigned.
 This is okay.
-As agents are added to the network, the network will assign agents to your scanner.
+As agents are added to the network, the network will assign agents to your node.

 To see a list of agents that the node is running, use this command.